 top of page

-5 Uses for bicarbonate of soda
+5 Uses for Bicarbonate of Soda

 We’re all familiar with using bicarbonate of soda (also known as sodium bicarbonate or baking soda) as a raising agent in baking, but it can also be used in many other applications around the home, and is especially effective as a cleaning agent.